salesforce/test-drop-in-framework/README.md

 If the test context implementation is in the same package as the test context interface and the class name has "Impl" as a postfix to the interface name, the system property does not have to be set.

+## Filing bugs

+If you find any bugs in *Test Drop-in Framework*, please open a new issue on GitHub and add as many details as possible, but at least the following:

+- Expected outcome
+- Actual outcome
+- Is reproducible?
+(Always, Randomly, etc.)
+- Reproducer scenario
+- Your dev environment (Linux, Mac OS, version, etc.)

+## Bug Review SLA

+After submitting a bug, you can expect to hear back an answer within the next five working days.